 - 1. Walk away from acts of harassment, intimidation, and bullying when they see them; - 2.
 Constructively attempt to stop acts of harassment, intimidation, or bullying; - 3.
-Provide support to students who have been subjected to harassment, intimidation, or bullying; and - 4.
-Report acts of harassment, intimidation, and bullying to the designated school staff member.
+Have been subjected to harassment, intimidation, or bullying; and - 4.
+Report acts of harassment, intimidation, and bullying to the designated school staff member. - E. Harassment, Intimidation, and Bullying Reporting Procedure